Yolosopher/concept/README.md

 npm install
 ```

-Then run it in dev mode:
+Then comment out this line `base: "/concept"` inside vite.config.cjs and then run in dev mode:

 ```
 npm run dev